-In addition to observing the statutory liquidity ratio, the Group has established different liquidity risk metrics, including but not limited to the liquidity maintenance ratio, loan-to-deposit ratio, cumulative cash flow gap, concentration of funding sources and medium-term funding ratio to measure and analyse its liquidity risks.
+In addition to observing the statutory liquidity ratio, the Group has established different liquidity risk metrics, including but not limited to the liquidity maintenance ratio, loan-to-deposit ratio, cumulative cash flow gap and concentration of funding sources to measure and analyze its liquidity risks.
 Financial Control Division is responsible for measurement and monitoring of these liquidity metrics and reporting to the ALCO regularly.

 The Group assesses and monitors the structure of balance sheet and also the concentration of funding sources from time to time with use of different risk metrics.
-During the year 2019:
+During the year 2020:

-- Loan-to-deposits ratio was kept below 80% for the aggregate position of all currencies and also not exceeding respective management alert trigger levels for each significant lending currency; - Core funding ratio, which measures medium-term funding demand and use exceeded 125%; - Undrawn commitments were maintained not exceeding HK\$9.0 billion; - Single depositor concentration was maintained below 5% of total customer deposits; - Concentration of the top 10 depositors was maintained below 20% of total customer deposits; - Swapped fund ratio (measuring reliance on foreign exchange and/or currency swap markets) was maintained below 15%; - Medium-term funding ratio was maintained above 5%; - Wholesale funding was kept below 20% of total funding; - Certificates of deposit and other debt securities issued did not exceed 10% of total customer deposits (including certificates of deposit and other debt securities issued); and - Intragroup funding was maintained at minimal level not exceeding USD53 million.
+- Loan-to-deposits ratio was kept below 80% for the aggregate position of all currencies and also not exceeding respective management alert trigger levels for each significant lending currency; - Core funding ratio was maintained above 125%; - Undrawn commitments were maintained not exceeding HK\$9.0 billion; - Single depositor concentration was maintained below 5% of total customer deposits; - Concentration of the top 10 depositors was maintained below 20% of total customer deposits; - Swapped fund ratio (measuring reliance on foreign exchange and/or currency swap markets) was maintained below 15%; - Wholesale funding was kept below 20% of total funding; - Certificates of deposit and other debt securities issued did not exceed 10% of total customer deposits (including certificates of deposit and other debt securities issued); and - Intragroup funding was maintained at minimal level not exceeding USD53 million.